phphoebe/dec_spotify_python_etl/README.md

     _Question:_ Who are the top 5 most popular artists, and what is their contribution to the playlist?

-    >_Understanding the top-performing artists allows strategic decisions to feature these artists more prominently in playlists, marketing efforts, or collaborations._
+    > _Understanding the top-performing artists allows strategic decisions to feature these artists more prominently in playlists, marketing efforts, or collaborations._

 2. **Most Popular Tracks with Duration**

-    _Question:_ What are the most popular tracks along with their durations (in minutues)?
+    _Question:_ What are the most popular tracks along with their durations (in minutes)?

-    >_UKnowing the most popular tracks and their lengths helps tailor playlist creation to user preferences and optimize track order for increased engagement._
+    > _Knowing the most popular tracks and their lengths helps tailor playlist creation to user preferences and optimize track order for increased engagement._

 3. **Track Popularity Trend by Release Year and Month**

     _Question:_ How has track popularity trended over time by year and month of release?

-    >_Analyzing popularity trends by release year and month provides insights into how audience preferences evolve, guiding decisions on content releases and promotions._
+    > _Analyzing popularity trends by release year and month provides insights into how audience preferences evolve, guiding decisions on content releases and promotions._

 4. **Album-Track Popularity Comparison**

     _Question:_ How does the popularity of an album compare to its tracks?

-    >_This comparison reveals whether specific tracks are outperforming or underperforming their album, providing deeper insights for featuring or marketing specific songs._
+    > _This comparison reveals whether specific tracks are outperforming or underperforming their album, providing deeper insights for featuring or marketing specific songs._

 5. **Genre, Track, and Artist Details**

     _Question:_ What are the genre, track, and artist details for all the tracks in the playlist?

-    >_This provides a complete view of the playlist's content, helping analyze the diversity and reach of various genres, tracks, and artists_
+    > _This provides a complete view of the playlist's content, helping analyze the diversity and reach of various genres, tracks, and artists._

 ## Project Structure